stevenfontanella/microlens/README.md

 ## Competitors

   * [basic-lens][] – the smallest library ever, containing only `Lens`, `view`, `set`, and `over` (and no lenses whatsoever).
 Uses only 1 extension – `RankNTypes` – and thus can be used with e.g. JHC and really old GHCs.
-Otherwise, you probably should still use microlens instead unless you're dead sure you won't ever need anything other than `Lens` and won't actually need any lenses.
+Otherwise, you probably should still use a bigger lens library instead unless you're sure you won't actually need any standard lenses (e.g. `_1`) in your code, or if you're fine with copying definitions of those lenses by hand when you need them (i.e. replicating parts of some other lens library in your project).

   * [reasonable-lens][] – a bigger library which has `Lens`, some utilities (like `view`, `use`, `+=`), `makeLenses` even, but little else – no lenses (except for `_1` ... `_4`), no `Traversal`, no documentation.
 Overall it looks like something slapped together in a hurry by someone who simply needed to get rid of a lens dependency in one of nir projects.